Get

 Breeding

-You may find a wide range of Domestic Shorthair kittens advertised for sale, as any mixed breed cat can be advertised as a Domestic Shorthair!
+You may find a wide range of Domestic Shorthair kittens advertised for sale, as any mixed-breed cat can be advertised as a Domestic Shorthair!
 You should still make the effort to ask any breeder about the health of both parent cats, as well as if it’s possible to meet them and the kittens.

-Another great option is to adopt a kitten or older cat from a shelter or rescue in your local area.
+Another great option is to adopt a kitten or an older cat from a shelter or rescue in your local area.
 There are so many loving cats in shelters just waiting to find their forever homes!

 Color